China and Burma, both substantial cultural identities, yet despite being neighbours, are lightyears apart. Discover the magic of these two...

 Discover Luxury Burma Holidays

 The Burmese culture, heavily influenced by neighbours, is based on Theravada Buddhism intertwined with animist elements called nats, which are spirits that hold dominion over a place or person.
 Burma's diverse population (there are over 135 ethnic groups) has played a major role in defining its politics, history and demographics in modern times.
-Since 2011, Burma has fully opened her doors to travellers from far and wide, there is now extraordinary demand for a limited range of luxury hotels, and recent investment has meant that some wonderful new luxury properties have opened up.
+In 2011 Burma fully opened her doors to travellers, who came from far and wide to explore Myanmar.
+Now there is extraordinary demand for a limited range of luxury hotels, and recent investment has allowed for some wonderful new luxury properties to open, meaning travellers needn’t compromise on luxury during their Myanmar Holiday.
 Burma's hospitable, open, inquisitive and friendly people provide visitors with their most memorable moments, and despite limited access to the internet or (for many) a proper education, the Burmese are remarkably well informed about outside events.
 From the busy city of Yangon to the royal city of Mandalay, the thousands of temples and pagodas in Bagan to the natural grace of Inle Lake, Burma is indeed an intriguing and beautiful land.